1. Key Characteristics of American Curls

 - Life Expectancy: 12–20 years

-The American curl is native to North America and was discovered in 1981 in California after a stray kitten with a long, black coat and curled ears appeared on the doorstep of Joe and Grace Ruga.
+Native to North America, the American Curl was discovered in 1981 in California after a stray kitten with a long, black coat and curled ears appeared on the doorstep of Joe and Grace Ruga.

-Fun fact: Feline geneticist Roy Robinson analyzed 383 American curl kittens and found the ear-curling gene to be dominant — any cat with just 1 copy of the gene will have curled ears.
-A cross with 2 American curls will produce 100 percent curled-ear kittens.
-An American curl crossed with another cat will produce 50 percent curled-ear kittens.
+Fun fact: Feline geneticist Roy Robinson analyzed 383 American Curl kittens and found the ear-curling gene to be dominant — any cat with just 1 copy of the gene will have curled ears.
+A cross with 2 American Curls will produce 100% curled-ear kittens.
+An American Curl crossed with another cat will produce 50% curled-ear kittens.

-They adjust very quickly to other animals, children and situations.
-They have a tendency to follow their humans around as a dog would.
+They adjust quickly to other animals, children and situations.
+They tend to follow their humans around as a dog would.

 Curls are not overly talkative or noisy cats, but they are known to communicate through their trills.
 This cat breed is very people-oriented and can be clingy.